-The following were transactions with Related Parties during the year ending September 30, 2012 and during 2011and subsequently:
+The following were transactions with Related Parties during the year ending September 30, 2013 and during 2012:

-- On January, 2013 a director of the Company exercised stock options to purchase 100,000 common shares at \$0.20 per share for net proceeds to company of \$20,000. - During September, 2012 the Company entered into an option with one of its principal scientists and insiders, Dr. Randall Irvin, to acquire a promising new technology in the area of diagnosing irritable bowel syndrome. - One insider of the Company participated in the private placement of 2012 mentioned in ITEM 6 above, subscribing for a total of 62,500 Units for gross proceeds of \$25,000.
-The Company did not pay finder's fees in connection with this transaction. - On April 15, 2011, the Company announced it granted 250,000 stock options with an exercise price of \$0.90 per common share and a term of 5 years to a director, pursuant to the terms of the Company's stock option plan.
-The shares of the Company closed at \$0.73 on April 14, 2011 on the Canadian National Stock Exchange. - During 2007 and up to January 28, 2010, Richard Muruve, a director and current CEO of the Company, has lent a total of approximately \$378,000 (including accrued interest) to the Company for working capital purposes.
+- ➤ On January, 2013 a director of the Company exercised stock options to purchase 100,000 common shares at \$0.20 per share for net proceeds to company of \$20,000. - During September, 2012 the Company entered into an option with one of its principal scientists and insiders, Dr. Randall Irvin, to acquire a promising new technology in the area of diagnosing irritable bowel syndrome.
+This option was not exercised by the Company and has since expired. - ➤ One insider of the Company participated in the private placement mentioned in ITEM 6 above, subscribing for a total of 62,500 Units for gross proceeds of \$25,000.
+The Company did not pay finder's fees in connection with this transaction.

+- ➤ On April 15, 2011, the Company announced it granted 250,000 stock options with an exercise price of \$0.90 per common share and a term of 5 years to a director, pursuant to the terms of the Company's stock option plan.
+The shares of the Company closed at \$0.73 on April 14, 2011 on the Canadian National Stock Exchange. - During 2007 and up to January 28, 2014, Richard Muruve, a director and current CEO of the Company, has lent a total of approximately \$393,000 (including accrued interest) to the Company for working capital purposes.
 The Company must pay the current Canadian Prime Lending Rate plus 100 basis points on the outstanding amount borrowed.
-This loan was increased in May 2013 by \$10,000.